YOU CAN MAKE A POSITIVE ENVIRONMENTAL IMPACT EVEN WHEN CLEANING YOUR HOME – DIY HOME CLEANING SOLUTIONS

 VOCs are considered by American and Canadian authorities as the worst pollutants found in household cleaners.
 They include three elements that when used and then rinsed down the sink, or toilet and finally out into our waterways wreak havoc.

 These compounds have many significant health risks.
-They are found in products such as fabric softener, both the sheets and liquids and the majority of household cleaners that have “antibacterial” on their label.
+They are found in products such as fabric softeners, both the sheets and liquids and the majority of household cleaners that have “antibacterial” on their label.

 We are inundated with it through its fumes, through skin exposure when we touch city water and when we bathe in it.
 If there is any way to reduce our exposure, it is a positive choice to use it.